frederic-perez/AmE-dictionary/data/idioms.md

 __rue the day (that something happened)__ To curse or bitterly regret a point in time (in which something happened or one did something).
 __ruffle (one’s) feathers__
 __rug rat__ :two: (rugrat, ankle biter) A baby or young child, especially one that is not walking fully or at all (i.e. one that is still crawling on the rug). _How are your two rugrats doing, Tom?_
-__rule out__ :two: To eliminate, prevent, preclude, or cancel someone or something as a possibility. _They ruled Jim out when they were considering a replacement manager due to his tendency to show up late._
+__rule out__ :four: To eliminate, prevent, preclude, or cancel someone or something as a possibility. _They ruled Jim out when they were considering a replacement manager due to his tendency to show up late._
 __rule the roost__ To be the real boss; to be the person in charge. _For all intents and purposes, it’s the assistant manager who rules the roost._
-__rumor has it (that)__ :three: People say rumour has it when they are telling you something that they have heard, but do not necessarily think is true. _Rumour has it that tickets were being sold for £300._
+__rumor has it (that)__ :four: People say rumour has it when they are telling you something that they have heard, but do not necessarily think is true. _Rumour has it that tickets were being sold for £300._
-__rumor mill__ :four: The source from, or process by, which rumors are generated, spread, and perpetuated among a group of people.
+__rumor mill__ :five: The source from, or process by, which rumors are generated, spread, and perpetuated among a group of people.
 Primarily heard in US. _Listen, Barry, you can’t believe everything that comes out of the rumor mill.
 I can guarantee you that there will be no layoffs this year._
 __run (one’s) mouth (off)__
+__run a bath__ To fill a bathtub with water before bathing. _After this crazy week at work, I can’t wait to get home, run a bath, and just relax._
 __run a fever__ To have an abnormally high body temperature (a fever), which is indicative of or caused by illness; to have a fever. _After my toddler was lethargic all day, I begin to worry that she was running a fever._
 __run a temperature__ To have an abnormally high body temperature (a fever), which is indicative of or caused by illness. _I think I’ve started running a temperature.
 Maybe I should go lie down._
 __run afoul of (someone or something)__